 - Preheat oven to 350°F (176°C).
 Line two 9-inch (23cm) cake pans with parchment paper in the bottom and grease the sides.

 - In a medium sized bowl, combine the flour, sugar, cocoa, baking soda, baking powder and salt.
 Whisk until well combined.

-- In another medium sized bowl, combine the milk, vegetable oil, vanilla extract and egg white.
+- In another medium sized bowl, combine the milk, vegetable oil, vanilla extract and egg.
 Whisk until well combined.

 - Add the dry ingredients to the wet ingredients and whisk together until well combined.